How Does Nitrous Oxide Work?

 Nitrous oxide affects the body in ways.
 First,GABAA receptors block neurotransmitters which causes an anti-anxiety effect.
 Second, nitrous oxide causes the brain to release norepinephrine which inhibits pain signaling throughout the body.
 And finally, nitrous oxide increases stimulation to the pathway in the brain responsible for releasing dopamine, causing feelings of euphoria.

 Patients experience different reactions to nitrous oxide depending on how much of the gas they receive.
 Most patients report feeling light-headed, tingly in the arms and legs, warm, euphoric, and sleepy.
 Some patients also report feeling a vibrating or floating sensation.
 If too much gas is given, some patients report feeling slightly dizzy.
 This is easily remedied by decreasing the nitrous oxide levels and increasing the oxygen levels.

 Once the procedure has been completed, the nitrous oxide valve is turned off and the patient will continue to receive oxygen only.
 This increased flow of oxygen will work to flush out any of the nitrous oxide that remains in the lungs or airway.
-As the nitrous oxide is flushed out, the patient will return to their normal state.
+As the nitrous oxide writing papers is flushed out, the patient will return to their normal state.
 Generally speaking, once a patient has recovered they are usually able to eat and drive with no problems.
 However, individual cases must consult with their dentists before doing either since nitrous oxide can potentially affect appetite and the ability to drive.